GUNN IMS

 - be deemed by course instructors to have safe and accurate needling technique

-Additional details regarding the Part 1 online component of select courses:
+Additional details regarding the online component of courses:

-• Part 1 also includes three assessment components: the anatomy exam, the theory exam and a case study submission/presentation.
-It is preferred that all students have attempted both exams before attending Part 2 and have submitted and presented their case study.
-If they fail any of these assessment components, they will have a second chance to complete them successfully.
-They will not receive certification until they have successfully completed these assessment components, but they may attend Part 2 (and Part 3).
+• Credentialling includes two assessment components - an anatomy exam and a theory exam.
+It is preferred that students have attempted both exams before attending the in-person part of Level 1.
+If they do not pass any of these assessment components, they will have a second chance to complete them successfully.
+They will not receive credentialing until they have successfully completed these assessment components, but they may attend Level 1 (and Level 2).

-• It is recommended that participants complete the program within one year once they have commenced Part 1.
+• It is recommended that participants complete the credentialing program within one year once they have commenced Level 1.

 View Course Calendar